Gilberto Mora: International career

 As a youth international, Mora has played for Mexico's under-15, under-16, and under-17 teams.
 He made sixteen appearances and scored nine goals while playing for the under-15 side, and captained the under-17 team as a 15-year old.

-On 16 January 2025, Mora made his debut with the senior side in an unofficial friendly against SC Internacional a team from Campeonato Brasileiro Série A, making him the youngest player to appear for the national team at 16 years old.
+On 16 January 2025, Mora made his debut with the senior side in an unofficial friendly against SC Internacional, a team from Campeonato Brasileiro Série A, making him the youngest player to appear for the national team at 16 years old.

 Mora was included in the provisional 60-man list for the 2025 CONCACAF Nations League Finals, and made the 26-man squad for the 2025 CONCACAF Gold Cup.
-On 28 June, he received a starting berth in the quarter-final match against Saudi Arabia, thereby officially becoming the youngest-ever player to debut for Mexico.
+On 28 June, he received a starting berth in the quarter-final match against Saudi Arabia, thereby officially becoming the youngest-ever player to debut for Mexico, aged 16 years and 257 days, surpassing previous record of Luis Ernesto Pérez.
 In the semi-final, Mora provided his first assist in the 1–0 victory over Honduras.
-He then started in the final against the United States, where Mexico would win their 10th title.
+He then started in the final against the United States, where Mexico would win their 10th title, becoming the youngest player ever to lift an international trophy.
 Later that year, he was called up by coach Eduardo Arce to represent Mexico at the FIFA U-20 World Cup held in Chile.

+On 31 May 2026, Mora was called up for the 2026 FIFA World Cup, becoming the tournament's youngest player.
+He made his World Cup debut on 11 June, coming on as a substitute against South Africa in the opening match and setting a record as the youngest Mexican player to feature in the tournament, aged 17 years and 240 days, breaking previous record of Manuel Rosas in 1930.
+He started the round of 32 match against Ecuador, becoming the second-youngest player to start a World Cup knockout match at the age of 17 years and 259 days, behind only Pelé in 1958.